efabless/openlane2/docs/source/getting_started/common/docker_installation/installation_linux.md

 sudo docker run hello-world
 ```

-A sccessful installation of Docker looks like this:
+A successful installation of Docker looks like this:

 ```
 Hello from Docker!